How to Plan an Awesome Trip in 16 Easy Steps

 If you're going to be flying to your destination, I recommend booking your flights first.
 Your flights will lock in your trip dates, and are usually one of the more expensive parts of trip planning – so you may as well get it out of the way first.

-There are LOTS of articles out there on the best time to book a flight to get the best prices, but there's really no hard and fast rule about when you should start booking flights – just don't leave it until the last minute!
+There are LOTS of articles out there on the best time to book a flight to get the best prices, but there's really no hard proof that any of this is true.
+I don't have any strict rules about when I book flights – just don't leave it until the last minute!

 Generally speaking, it's best to book domestic flights 4-8 weeks before you plan to travel, while you want to lock in international flights 3-6 months before traveling if you can.
 (But I can tell you from experience that booking within those time frames won't always save you money; so many factors go into airline pricing!)